Spherical Convolutional Neural Networks: Stability to Perturbations in SO(3): Conclusions

+The stability property to arbitrary perturbations plays an important role in improving the generalization capability of Spherical CNNs.
+In the case of $3$D object identification \cite{wu20153d}, for instance, mild changes in spherical signals may be introduced by different viewing angles or distances but Spherical CNNs are expected to extract the same information.
+Section \ref{sec:sims} provides numerical experiments to corroborate theory on the problem of $3$D object classification and Section \ref{sec:conclusions} concludes the paper.
+All proofs are collected in the appendix.

-Signals arising from $3$-D data, e.g., LIDAR images, X-ray models, surface data, etc., can be better described as inscribed in a sphere contained in $3$-D space \cite{simons2013scalar, racah2017extremeweather}.
+Signals arising from $3$D data, e.g., LIDAR images, X-ray models, surface data, etc., can be described as inscribed on the spherical surface in $3$D space \cite{simons2013scalar, racah2017extremeweather}.
 In Sec.~\ref{subsec:sphericalSignals} we introduce the mathematical description of these spherical signals, in Sec.~\ref{subsec:sphericalConv} we discuss the spherical convolution as the fundamental linear operation between spherical signals, and in Sec.~\ref{subsec:sphericalCNN} we present the spherical convolutional neural network (Spherical CNN).